 While the pool will be open for public use, the surrounding reserve upgrades are still being finished, including landscaping and seating.
-Other works on the Eastern Foreshore will continue into 2022, including the replacement of the nearby toilet block which is expected to start late 2022.
+Other works on the Eastern Foreshore will continue into 2023, including the replacement of the nearby toilet block which is expected to start early 2023.

 Smart Street Mall is receiving a complete infrastructure upgrade, with a new refreshed look and feel.
 The plans include paving, feature lighting, tree planning, and shelter canopies.

-In addition to the current challenges impacting the construction industry which is causing significant delays in labour and material supply, the remaining works are being deferred due to an exciting development application for the corner of Smart Street and Mandurah Terrace.
-This decision has been made to ensure that new development ties into the current design and does not impact on the planned works.
+In addition to the current challenges impacting the construction industry which is causing significant delays in labour and material supply, the remaining works were initially deferred due to an exciting development application for the corner of Smart Street and Mandurah Terrace.
+This decision was made to ensure that new development ties into the current design and does not impact on the planned works.

 Mid 2020 - Works commence

-Late 2021 – Phase one (pedestrian mall) of project completed
+Late 2021 – Phase one (top end of pedestrian mall) of project completed

-Mid 2022 – Phase two (shared vehicle/pedestrian access) of project to commence
+Mid 2022 – Phase two (bottom end of pedestrian mall and shared vehicle/pedestrian access) of project to commence